Complex Adjustments After Suicide:

 Personal (situational) difficulties are unavoidable and ubiquitous.
-These pitfalls can snuff the light out of you.
-At best, this can leave victims living in the shadows.
+These pitfalls can snuff the light out of a survivor leaving him living in the shadows.

 Some grievers do a better job of masking their situation.
 Some will spend a lifetime nursing wounds that don't heal.
 Emotional scars retain the power to remind us that the past was real.

 I suppose we have all learned to perform.
+I call it "performance mode."
 We start in childhood.
-We learn to pretend and masters of excuses.
-Everyone operates in “performance mode.”
+We learn to pretend and become masters of excuses.
+So, at times we all operate in “performance mode.”

 Life is a sequence of experiences.
-In our growing up years, we risk being a handicapped by neglect and abuse.
-Each encounter will have us comparing current situations with our history.
-The reality is any one of them can take a toll on our self-esteem.
+In our growing up years, exposure to abuse and neglect can lead to permanent emotional handicaps.
+Subsequent encounters have us comparing current situations with our history.
+The reality is any one of these can take a toll on our self-esteem.

-Teachers and other role models inspire us to rise above our past.
+Teachers and other role models can inspire us to rise above our past.
 None of mine were famous.
 They were only “famous” in my eyes.
 None would have been considered “near perfect.”
-A couple inflicted self-esteem damage.
+Then there were a couple that were demeaning.
 SAD stuff.

 After some years, I was comfortable with saying “I do not know.”
 That was the truth, so simple, yet so complex.

 Today, I am acutely aware of the complication of explaining myself.
 So why should I expect to understand why someone would voluntarily end life.